 While these measures are in effect, our small businesses and restaurants need the community’s support to minimize the negative impact, not only upon our overall economy, but also their businesses and families.
-We will continue to update this list of open downtown businesses and relief efforts as information is provided to us.
-Please email DDD@brla.gov if you have information to add or correct on this list.
+We will continue to update the public about open downtown businesses and relief efforts as information is provided to us.
+Please email DDD@brla.gov if you have information to add or correct.

 Learn more about the phased approach here.